Joel Robideaux needed Marcus Bruno’s support among black voters in his 2015 bid for mayor-president. And Bruno, it could be argued, delivered.

 “Robideaux defeated [Dee] Stanley handily by 12 points, 56-44 percent, with a turnout of 40.4 percent,” UL Lafayette political science professor Pearson Cross wrote at the time.
 To the surprise of many, Robideaux performed well with African-Americans, according to Cross’ analysis of nine key majority-black precincts.
 “Seven of the nine precincts went to Robideaux by an average of 52-47 percent,” wrote Cross, who had in an earlier column inaccurately predicted that Stanley, chief administrative officer for Lafayette Consolidated Government, would do better among black voters.

 For Bruno, the campaign was personal.
-Stanley had the endorsement of term-limited Mayor-President Joey Durel, his boss, and Bruno blamed both Durel and Stanley for pushing him out of local government in 2009.
+Stanley had the endorsement of term-limited Mayor-President Joey Durel, his boss, and Bruno blamed both Durel and Stanley for pushing him out of local government in 2009 (seven years later it was revealed that Bruno also had a job at the Lafayette Housing Authority while working full-time for LCG).
 Bruno hoped to get back into the kind of work he had done for more than a decade before the Durel administration eliminated his job under the guise of a reorganization.

 Just weeks after Robideaux’s October 2015 victory, an unusual real estate transaction would take place.
 Robideaux and his CPA business partner, Mark Harris, bought a north Lafayette home owned by Traci Broussard Bruno, Marcus’ wife, for $98,756, court records show.
 The property at 315 Haydite Ave. had been adjudicated by the city for failure to pay city property taxes, and parish taxes had been paid in a prior year by a third party.
 Court records indicate the Nov.
 19 sale enabled Traci Bruno to immediately settle the tax debts, paying the Lafayette Parish Tax Collector $3,900.